200K Depop Girl

 So, this can be conversations, this could review that people left, this could be the actual proof of postage that ends up winning you the case.
 So if somebody says that their item never arrived but you type in the reference code on the proof of postage and it says the item was delivered on this date and that is the evidence which directly contradicts the buyer and you can have.

 I don’t put up with this crap, I will tell these scammy people that I have proof it was delivered, well it was and hopefully if they decide to escalate the case I will win the case and there we go.

 That is pretty much all the information that you absolutely need to know before you start selling on Depop.
 I have got other tips and tricks that you might be interested in that I will write about in future articles.
-In the future I will be going into a bit more depth onto the different topics that I have covered here.
-If you are a good dude or dudett, Hopefully this has been useful information and enough to get you selling on Depop.
+In the future, I will be going into a bit more depth on the different topics that I have covered here.
+If you are a good dude or dudette, Hopefully, this has been useful information and enough to get you selling on Depop.